browserengineering/book/book/animations.md

             print_tree(item)
 ```

-For our opacity example, the (key part of) the display list looks like this:
+For our opacity example, the (key part of) the display list one one frame
+might look like this:

     SaveLayer(alpha=0.112375)
       DrawText(text=This)
       DrawText(text=text)
       DrawText(text=fades)

-On the next frame, it instead looks like this:
+On the next frame, it instead might like this:

     SaveLayer(alpha=0.119866666667)
       DrawText(text=This)
       DrawText(text=text)
       DrawText(text=fades)

-In each case, rastering this display list means first raster the three words to
+In each case, rastering this display list means first rastering the three words
-a Skia surface created by `saveLayer`, and then copying that to the root
+to a Skia surface created by `saveLayer`, and then copying that to the root
 surface while applying transparency.
-Crucially, the raster is identical in
+Crucially, the raster is identical in both
-both frames; only the copy differs.
-This means we can speed it up with
+frames; only the copy differs.
+This means we can speed it up with caching.
-caching.

 The idea is to first raster the three words to a separate surface (but this time
-owned by us, not Skia), which we'll call a *composited layer*:
+owned by us, not Skia), which we'll call a *composited layer*, that is saved
+for future use:

     Composited Layer:
       DrawText(text=This)
       DrawText(text=text)
       DrawText(text=fades)

-Now instead of drawing those three words, we can just copy over the
+Now instead of rastering those three words, we can just copy over the
 composited layer with a `DrawCompositedLayer` command:

     SaveLayer(alpha=0.112375)